Massachusetts sues opioid maker, executives over drug crisis

-BOSTON (AP) - Massachusetts has sued the maker of OxyContin over the deadly opioid crisis and has become the first state to also target the company's executives.
+BOSTON (AP) - Massachusetts sued the maker of prescription opioid painkiller OxyContin and its executives on Tuesday, accusing the company of spinning a "web of illegal deceit" to fuel the deadly drug abuse crisis while boosting profits.

-Attorney General Maura Healey on Tuesday announced the lawsuit against Purdue Pharma and 16 current and former executives and board members, including CEO Craig Landau and members of the Sackler family, which owns the company.
+Purdue Pharma is already defending lawsuits from several states and local governments, but Massachusetts is the first state to personally name the company's executives in a complaint, Attorney General Maura Healey said.
+It names 16 current and former executives and board members, including CEO Craig Landau and members of the Sackler family, which owns Purdue.

-The suit alleges Purdue misled doctors and patients about the risks of opioids and "peddled falsehoods" to sell more drugs and boost profits.
+The lawsuit alleges Purdue deceived patients and doctors about the risks of opioids, pushed prescribers to keep patients on the drugs longer and aggressively targeted vulnerable populations, like the elderly and veterans.

-Healey says the Connecticut-based company's "illegal business model" has left a "path of devastation and destruction."
+"Their strategy was simple: The more drugs they sold, the more money they made, and the more people died," Healey said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.